Currently

 I am a fifth year PhD student working with Francis Macdonald at the University of California, Santa Barbara.
 Some of my projects include:

-• Bayesian determination of sedimentary compensation length and time scales for Neogene Antarctic glaciomarine sedimentation (in prep)
+- Bayesian determination of sedimentary compensation length and time scales, as well as stratigraphic completeness, for Neogene Antarctic glaciomarine sedimentation in ANDRILL AND-2A (in prep)

 Contact